 Academic scholarships

 To be considered for an academic scholarship, students must be academically qualified.
-However, since colleges and universities all have different criteria for awarding academic scholarships, this doesn’t mean that a lower GPA or test score automatically disqualifies you.
-There are different types of academic scholarships awarded for different levels of achievement.
+However, since colleges and universities all have different criteria for awarding academic scholarships, a lower GPA or test score doesn’t automatically disqualify you.

-Student-athletes who intend to play at a D1 or D2 college should keep in mind that regardless of academic scholarships, their grades and test scores help determine whether they meet the minimum NCAA eligibility requirements to compete at the next level.
+Student-athletes who intend to play at a D1 or D2 college should keep in mind that regardless of academic scholarships, their grades (and other academic factors) help determine whether they meet NCAA eligibility requirements.

 Watch our recruiting expert–and former D3 Head Coach–Pam Monnier break down everything you need to know about academic scholarships, including how and why academic scholarships are essential to cutting down college costs.